jpuli/pqvp/README.md

 * AWS -- Infrastructure

-* Linux/Docker -- Platform
+* Linux/Docker -- QualApps selected Docker because of its containerizatoin ability to rapidly stand up computing envroinments.
+The use of images to package, deploy, and run apps helps us meet RFI requirements, namely providing documentation that enables others to deploy DAAS.

-* NGINX -- Web Server
+* NGINX -- The team selected the open-source NGINX because it is lightweight and very easily meets performance demands.

-* Spring Boot -- Application Server
+* Spring Boot -- Our team is very familiar with the Spring Boot framework.
+The framework simplifies configuration and enabled us tp quickly stand up web applications.

 * Postgres -- We selected Postgres because of its power and flexibility, its market sustainabiltiy, its broad customer base, its applicability across industries, e.g., finance, gaming, government, and our experience with it.